-Both the concepts are similar as both measures the time a process takes from the start to the end.
+Both the concepts are similar as both measure the time a process takes from the start to the end.
 Cycle time, however, focuses on the time it takes for an internal process to start and end.
-Lead time, on the other hand, is usually the time it takes to complete a customer’s request.
+On the other hand, lead time is usually the time it takes to complete a customer’s request.

 Read a detailed article on Lead Time and Cycle Time.

 Lead time is a crucial metric for any business.
-It assists the company in predicting sales, making operations efficient, and improves customer satisfaction.
-However, it would be tough to improve lead times in the absence of a proper inventory management system, efficient production process and right suppliers.
+It assists the company in predicting sales, making operations efficient, and improving customer satisfaction.
+However, it would be tough to improve lead times in the absence of a proper inventory management system, efficient production process, and right suppliers.

 Read more on Takt Time vs Cycle Time.